mariuskimmina/coredns/plugin/root/README.md

 The default root is the current working directory of CoreDNS.
 The *root* plugin allows you to change this.
 A relative root path is relative to the current working directory.
-The *root* directory is currently supported by the following plugins:
+**NOTE: The *root* directory is NOT currently supported by all plugins.**
+Currently the following plugins respect the *root* plugin configuration:

 * file
 * tls